Johnson City, New York

 Johnson City is a village in Broome County, New York, United States.
-The population was 15,174 at the 2010 census.
+The population was 15,343 at the 2020 census.
 It is part of the Binghamton Metropolitan Statistical Area.

 The village of Johnson City is in the town of Union and is a part of the "Triple Cities" along with Endicott and Binghamton.
 Johnson City lies to the west of Binghamton on the eastern side of the town of Union.

 History

 Known as the "Home of the Square Deal", from the Square Deal given to all employees of Endicott Johnson Corporation, Johnson City was originally incorporated in 1892 as the village of Lestershire.
 In 1916, the village was renamed Johnson City in honor of George F. Johnson, who led the company that was by then known as Endicott Johnson.

-2009 dissolution vote
+Much of Johnson City's history is rooted in the prosperity of the Endicott Johnson Corporation, and later in the prosperity brought by IBM in neighboring Endicott.
+However, the deindustrialization that occurred across the United States impacted Johnson City heavily.
+The loss of nearly all industry in the span of a couple decades left the economy of Upstate New York, and thus Johnson City, devastated and in recession, explaining in part the village's population decline over time.
+Over the past decade, new revitalization efforts led by the expansion of United Health Services and Binghamton University have rejuvenated the area tremendously.

 In January 2007, a group of residents organized a petition supporting dissolution of the village for tax reasons.
 A vote was held on November 3, 2009.
 On November 12, 2009, the results came back "no" for dissolution by just 42 votes.

 Geography

 According to the United States Census Bureau, the village has a total area of 12.0 km2, of which 11.7 km2 is land and 0.3 km2, or 2.13%, is water.

 Johnson City is on the north side of the Susquehanna River.

 The junction of New York State Route 17 and New York State Route 201, which connects the community to the south side of the Susquehanna River, is in Johnson City.
 New York State Route 17C parallels NY-17.

+Johnson City is also located near multiple interstates, including Interstate 81, Interstate 86 (Pennsylvania–New York), and Interstate 88 (New York).